Illemius/awesome-telegram-bots/README.md

 + [pyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI) - A simple, but extensible Python implementation for the Telegram Bot API
 + [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) - We have made you a wrapper you can not refuse
++ [aiogram](https://bitbucket.org/illemius/aiogram) - is are pretty simple and fully asynchronously library for Telegram Bot API written in Python 3.6 with asyncio and aiohttp.
 + [aiotg](https://pypi.python.org/pypi/aiotg/0.7.16) - Asynchronous Python API for building Telegram bots

 ### Ruby